The SRV recordCopy article link

 _https._tcp.kubernetes.default.svc.example.org.
 3600 SRV 1 100 443 kubernetes.default.svc.example.org.

-For more information on how Kubernetes uses the DNS, see the official documentation.
+For more information on how Kubernetes uses the DNS, read our article on the life of a DNS query in Kubernetes.

 Other SRV examples